Investipal/investipal-website/src/content/blog/aipowered-investment-proposal-generation-features-to-look-for-and-how-to-evaluate-solutions.md

 <p>The landscape is crowded, but not all solutions deliver what modern advisory teams need.
 Here’s what to look for (and why it matters):</p>

 <h3>1. <strong>Automated Data Intake and Portfolio Extraction</strong></h3>
-<ul><li>Process any account statement—PDFs, images, even handwritten notes—using advanced OCR &amp; AI. </li><li>Instantly extract every holding, asset type, transaction, and cost basis, building a structured portfolio in seconds.</li><li>Avoid manual entry and the typical 3–5 hours per account wasted on data gathering.</li></ul>
+<ul><li>Process any account statement—PDFs, images, even handwritten notes—using advanced OCR & AI. </li><li>Instantly extract every holding, asset type, transaction, and cost basis, building a structured portfolio in seconds.</li><li>Avoid manual entry and the typical 3–5 hours per account wasted on data gathering.</li></ul>
 <p>This is foundational—for example, <a href="/">Investipal</a> automates statement scanning for all file types and eliminates errors from re-keying, ensuring every proposal starts with a rock-solid data foundation.</p>

 <h3>2. <strong>Personalized Proposal Creation at Scale</strong></h3>